 Contact the instructor for the class.
 If you aren't sure how to do this, see your advisor.
-Once the instructor has granted you permission (and the info magically shows up in iSIS) you will be able to add the class to your schedule (well, assuming the class isn't full and you've met all the pre-requisites).
-For more questions about enrolling, check out the KSIS Q & A student section.
+Once the instructor has granted you permission (and the info magically shows up in KSIS) you will be able to add the class to your schedule (assuming the class isn't full and you've met all the pre-requisites).
+For more questions about enrolling, check out the FAQs - Enrollment for Students page.

 When do I need to declare a major?